Douglass616/Excel-Based-Tools/README.md

 Monti Carlo Based Estimating
 ----------------------------
-Estimate a value based on defined multiple ranges, with upto 1,000,000 simulations.
+Estimate a value based on a defined number of ranges, with upto 1,000,000 simulations.
+Good for estimating a budget value based on ranges, can also fine tune the estimated range to a probability.